All About the Border Collie: Australia’s #4 Favourite Dog

 Border Collies are wonderful dogs for families.
-They’re affectionate, playful, and very engaging.
-They love children and can play all day long if given the chance.
+They’re affectionate, playful and very engaging.
+They love children and can (read: ‘will’) play all day long if given the chance.
 They’re also a suitable pet for singles because they love the one-on-one quality time and can become very connected to their special person.

 Besides being the perfect buddy, their natural loyalty to loved ones and caution toward strangers makes them good guard dogs.
-They love training and pick up new commands fairly easily, so with a bit of direction you can count on them to guard you well.
+They love training and pick up new commands easily so with a bit of direction you can count on them to guard you well.

-They need to run and flex their agility skills as much as possible, which means they’re not good indoor dogs.
-If you live in an apartment or prefer to spend time with a more chilled canine buddy, find out about more of Australia’s favourite dog breeds for an ideal match.
+Because they need to run and flex their agility skills as much as possible, they’re not good indoor dogs.
+If you live in an apartment or prefer to spend time with a more chilled canine buddy, read about small dog breeds that make some of the best pets for apartments.

 Do Border Collies need much exercise?

-Collies love and need lots of exercise and mental stimulation.
+Yes, Border Collies love and need lots of exercise and mental stimulation.
 Without the right amount of physical activity, they tend to become anxious and hyperactive.
-So, if you’re a fitness fanatic or love going hiking with your canine best bud, this could be your match.
+If you’re a fitness fanatic or love going hiking with your canine best bud then this intelligent dog could be your match.

-Collies were bred to herd cattle all day long, and as a result have built-in stamina and endurance.
+The BC breed was bred to herd cattle all day long and as a result have built-in stamina and endurance.
 In fact, they don’t just like exercise, they need it on a regular basis to stay healthy and happy.

-Collies who are under-exercised tend to become jittery and can rack up behavioural problems, from chewing your household belongings to excessive barking or even nipping.
+When Border Collies don’t get adequate amounts of exercise they tend to become jittery and can develop behavioural problems, including chewing household belongings, excessive barking, or even nipping.
 Exercise is important for all dogs, but different breeds have varied needs – find out how much exercise does a dog need.

-If you’re planning to get a Border Collie, here’s what time you should budget into your daily schedule:
+If you’re planning to get the intelligent Border Collie dog for your household, here’s what time you should budget into your daily schedule: